 Let’s understand these causes of anemia in detail:

-It is also termed as iron deficiency anemia which occurs due to insufficient iron.
-Your body needs iron to make hemoglobin which is a protein that helps carry fresh oxygen to various tissues and other gases such as carbon-dioxide out of the tissues to the lungs to expel out.
-It majorly occurs when your body doesn’t have enough of iron in your diet, and without enough iron, your body can’t produce enough of hemoglobin in red blood cells that enables them to carry oxygen (hemoglobin) thus causing series of health issues.
+It is also termed iron deficiency anemia which occurs due to insufficient iron.
+Your body needs iron to make Hemoglobin which is a protein that helps carry fresh oxygen to various tissues and other gases such as carbon dioxide out of the tissues to the lungs to expel out.
+It majorly occurs when your body doesn’t have enough iron in your diet, and without enough iron, your body can’t produce enough Hemoglobin in red blood cells that enables them to carry oxygen (Hemoglobin), thus causing series of health issues.

-It is also caused due to an ulcer in gastro-intestinal tract which can cause inflammation of the stomach lining resulting in blood loss, which again could be due to many reasons or due to acute blood loss, such as from hemorrhage.
+It is also caused due to an ulcer in the gastrointestinal tract, which can cause inflammation of the stomach lining resulting in blood loss, which again could be due to many reasons or due to acute blood loss, such as from hemorrhage.

-RBCs can be destroyed due to many reasons the foremost runner of the increased destruction of RBCs are pathogens or blood parasites such as Babesia, Ehrlichia which are known to cause a disease commonly called as Tick Fever or it may be due to an autoimmune problem in which the immune system mistakenly sees your own red blood cells as foreign substances and destroys them.
-Certain chemicals or toxins e.g., zinc, rat poisons, onions, or garlic can cause immense hemolysis and thus increase the level of RBCs destruction.
+RBCs can be destroyed due to many reasons.
+The foremost runner of the increased destruction of RBCs are pathogens or blood parasites such as Babesia, Ehrlichia which are known to cause a disease commonly called Tick Fever or it may be due to an autoimmune problem in which the immune system mistakenly sees your own red blood cells as foreign substances and destroys them.
+Certain chemicals or toxins, e.g., zinc, rat poisons, onions, or garlic, can cause immense hemolysis and thus increase the level of RBCs destruction.

 RBCs are produced in the bone marrow of long bones.

-It could be due to any reasons such as ulceration or viral disease which attacks the intestine cells and cause bleeding due to invasive process for example Parvo-viral diarrhoea.
+It could be due to many reasons, such as ulceration or viral disease, which attacks the intestine cells and cause bleeding due to invasive processes, for example, Parvo-viral diarrhea.
 It may also be due to hemorrhagic conditions.

-IMHA or immune mediated haemolytic anemia is a disease in which the immune system reacts against red cells and causes the untimely destruction of RBCs.
+IMHA or immune-mediated hemolytic anemia is a disease in which the immune system reacts against red cells and causes the untimely destruction of RBCs.

-Immune system actually is responsible for the killing of non-self-invader cells but due to some deranged mechanism, the immune system acts of self RBCs.
-As a result, red cells are destroyed thus resulting in anemia causing the oxygen delivery to be greatly reduced.
+The immune system is actually responsible for the killing of non-self-invader cells, but due to some deranged mechanism, the immune system acts on self RBCs.
+As a result, red cells are destroyed, thus resulting in anemia, causing the oxygen delivery to be greatly reduced.

 WATCH OUT FOR THESE SUBTLE SIGNS

-Anemia as a disorder can’t be quickly noticed due to the subtle nature of the disease process.
+Anemia is a disorder that can’t be quickly noticed due to the subtle nature of the disease process.
 We often observe signs and symptoms after a considerable amount of time has passed.
-Sometimes we are able to observe the signs in initial phase of disease process.
+Sometimes we are able to observe the signs in the initial phase of a disease process.

 - Tiredness & Lethargy

-Also, your pet may exhibit signs of getting tired quickly and may seem to be bit dull after short walks or in general exhibit signs of lack of enthusiasm to play with toys etc.
+Also, your pet may exhibit signs of getting tired quickly and may seem to be a bit dull after short walks or, in general, exhibit signs of lack of enthusiasm to play with toys, etc.

-Your vet on check-up may check the mucus membranes of your pet, like for example the gums or inner ear or conjunctiva to check its color.
-A Pink coloured mucus membrane is considered to be normal and healthy.
-Whereas, pale mucus membrane often hints at anemia.
+Your vet on check-up may check the mucus membranes of your pet, like, for example, the gums or inner ear or conjunctiva to check its color.
+A Pink colored mucus membrane is considered to be normal and healthy.
+Whereas pale mucus membrane often hints at anemia.
 CRT is a diagnostic aid where your vet checks for the Capillary Refill Time to understand the level of anemia.

 Iii] Anorexia etc.

-Often if your pet is diagnosed with tick fever, ulceration, bleeding disorder or haemorrhage etc. it’s pretty obvious anemia will follow.
+Often if your pet is diagnosed with tick fever, ulceration, bleeding disorder or hemorrhage, etc., it’s pretty obvious anemia will follow

 FIGHTING ANAEMIA: WHAT IS THE PROTOCOL?